padelagani/NodeJs-Projects/02 Basic Express Website/READ.md

 #### About

 >
->	This project a simple web server is generated using nodeJs.
+>	This project is about creating basic express website.
 >

 #### Prerequisite: